 Engraving Mankind Group 149 1 Elephant Rock Engravings

-Near this engraving, on a more vertical section of Elephant Rock, is a face.
-Or the upper part of a face.
-Like the ant/spider, it is very unusual, and while the pecked lines suggest the engraving is of Aboriginal, it was not documented by any of the early Australian anthropologists.
+Near this engraving, on a more vertical section of Elephant Rock, is a rayed headdress.
+Like the ant/spider, it is a very unusual engraving, which was documented by Ian Sim.

 AWAT2122 LR Elephant Rock Engravings